dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

     }
     ```
     ````
-1. If you are opening a Repository issue you need to [fill the "Error message" section](#how-to-fill-a-known-issue-error-message-section").
+1. If you are opening a Repository issue you need to [fill the "Error message" section](#how-to-fill-out-a-known-issue-error-message-section").
 If you are opening an infrastructure issue, this is going to be handled by the engineering services team.
 1. If the issue reported on the "ErrorMessage" section can be solved by retrying the build you can consider setting the ["Build Retry" configuration](###build-retry-functionality-in-known-issues) to ``true``
+1. You are done but [what happens after a knonw issue is created?](#what-happens-after-creating-or-updating-a-known-issue)

 ### Reporting known issue via build analysis
 1. On the build analysis you will see links for the type of issue you want to open.
 ![](./Resources/KnownIssuesLinks.png?raw=true)
 1. Click on the link of the [type of issue that suits better the situation](#decide-infrastructure-or-repository-issue).
 1. A template is going to appear for you and most of this information should be already prefilled.
-1. If you are opening a Repository issue you need to [fill the "Error message" section](#how-to-fill-a-known-issue-error-message-section").
+1. If you are opening a Repository issue you need to [fill the "Error message" section](#how-to-fill-out-a-known-issue-error-message-section").
 If you are opening an infrastructure issue, this is going to be handled by the engineering services team.
 1. If the issue reported on the "ErrorMessage" section can be solved by retrying the build you can consider setting the ["Build Retry" configuration](###build-retry-functionality-in-known-issues) to ``true``
+1. You are done but [what happens after a knonw issue is created?](#what-happens-after-creating/updating-a-known-issue)

 ## How to fill out a known issue error message section
 The "ErrorMessage section" is on the next form: